aakashgarg-19/30Days_JSProjectChallenge/README.md

 2. How to perform any actions with speech.

 ### 5. Mini_TypeAhead
 In this project I have made Type Ahead Prototype.
 Which is basically a technique which is basically used by search engines to provide real time Search Results.
-I said my project a Prototype because it is not very optimised as our search engines, But it performs similar function.
+I said my project is a Prototype because it is not very optimised as our search engines, But it performs similar function.
 I created three files (HTML file, a CSS file, and JavaScript File).
 Things you will learn from this Project :
 1. Use of RegExp a JavaScript method.
 2. Introduction to Async/Await.
 But next project will be having more detailed explanation of this topic.

+### 6. Vaccination Site Finder
+In this project I have used Setu API's API to search for vaccination sites.
+Which you can search using PIN_CODE and DATE.I created three files (HTML file, a CSS file, and JavaScript File).
+Things you will learn from this Project :
+1. Asych/Await for fetching contect from API and Rendering it.
+2. How to change Input date format of MM-DD-YYYY to DD-MM-YYYY [Trust me it was very brain stroming task].